tomkaith13/redis-u-service/Readme.md

 ```
 on cURL or Postman to test the test route `/bfadd-test` and it should return a `it works!!` response

-### dockerized local dev with redis in a separate container
+# Dockerized local dev with redis as a separate service

 Run
 ```